keithalewis/math/simple.md

 #### 90-100-110 Model

-Consider a one-period market with a bond with zero interest over the period, a stock with initial price 100 that can go to 90, 100, or 110 at the end of the period, and a call option on the stock with strike 100 and price $c$.
+Consider a one-period market having a bond with zero interest over the period, a stock with initial price 100 that can go to 90, 100, or 110 at the end of the period, and a call option on the stock with strike 100 and price $c$.
 This is modeled by $x = (1,100,c)$, $X(\omega) = (1,\omega,\max\{\omega - 100, 0\})$